solenedel/cafe-finder/README.md

 - search bar (home page)
 - radius option to map search (home page)
 - remove map options: satellite, keyboard shortcuts, etc (home page)
+- popup to warn user before they delete a cafe from the favourites
+- feature for the user to add their own notes for a cafe in their favourites

 ### resources
 - [google maps react tutorial](https://www.youtube.com/watch?v=Pf7g32CwX_s)